 Family History of Certain Types of Cancer

 Certain cancers represent a higher risk for being hereditary regardless of how many of your relatives have been diagnosed or the age at which they were diagnosed.
 These include ovarian, pancreatic, male breast, metastatic prostate, and triple negative breast cancers.

 Those with Ashkenazi Jewish heritage and a family history of breast cancer are at a higher risk to have a hereditary predisposition to cancer and should consider cancer genetic counseling and screening.
 Ashkenazi Jewish patients can also expect that genetic counseling will be recommended both before and after their testing.

-Patients Who Have a Previous Cancer Diagnosis
+People Who Have a Previous Cancer Diagnosis

 If you have had a previous cancer diagnosis, genetic screening may be helpful for your future care.
 Having genetic testing performed, even if you have already had cancer, can help determine the underlying cause and predict future cancer diagnoses.
 It can also help your medical team develop better cancer treatment plans.
 You might learn information that can be useful for your close family members.